Information for Brasenose applicants in 2020-21 UCAS cycle

 A checklist of what you might (depending on the requirements for your chosen course) be required to do next is provided below, followed by further details regarding each step:

-- Sit any required test(s) on 30 October 2019 at your school/test centre, if registered.
+- Sit any required test(s) at your school/test centre, if registered.

-- If you are resident inside the European Economic Area or Switzerland you should check to make sure you are available during the scheduled slot for interviews in your subject.
+- Please check to make sure you are available during the scheduled slot for interviews in your subject.
 If you are not you must contact the Admissions Officer as soon as possible.

 - If you have declared a disability on your UCAS application then you should provide us with further information on your declared disability so that we can make appropriate, reasonable adjustment at interview.